 Comestibles and satiation

-Comestible items are, as the name says, items that you can eat.
+Comestible items are, as the name implies, items that you can eat.
 They are very important, as almost all species need to eat, or they will grow hungry and eventually die of starvation.
-Luckily, there are many sources of nutrition in the Dungeon for the resourceful adventurer.
+Luckily, there are plentiful sources of nutrition in the Dungeon for the resourceful adventurer.

 Hunger and food in Dungeon Crawl are rarely significant issues but, if ignored, can be fatal.
 Characters start with a satiated stomach, but grow steadily hungrier over time.
-Some races require less food than others, but characters also use more food when fighting and/or casting spells.
+Some races require less food than others, but all characters burn food more quickly when fighting and/or casting spells.

 Types of Food

 Food is provided in two main forms: temporary chunks of raw flesh that rot over time, and "permafood" in the form of rations that does not rot.

 Chunks of flesh

 Chunks are edible pieces of meat carved from freshly slain corpses using the butcher (c) command.
 The number of chunks that a corpse provides is somewhat random, but larger monsters generally provide more chunks.
 Most species can eat chunks only when hungry, though carnivorous species can always eat chunks and get more satiation from doing so.
 Some species cannot eat meat at all (spriggans, which are completely herbivorous, and vampires and mummies, which are completely incapable of eating).
 Butchering a corpse always takes one turn (10 auts).